jack-leyland/cover-letter-cli/README.md

 ### Limitations
-- On Linux, `xcel` or `xclip` must be install for the clipboard copying to work properly.
+- On Linux, `xcel` or `xclip` must be installed for the clipboard copying to work properly.
 - The pdf library used by this tool only allows latin-1 characters to be add to the PDF.
 If you see `?` characters in your output, it's because whatever was there before was not a valid latin-1 character.